About Our Reporting

 Information in this report has been subject to internal review and we believe it to be correct at the time of reporting.
 We did not have a third-party assess the report.

 This report contains forward-looking statements that reflect Noble Energy’s views about future events as of the date of this report.
 These statements by their nature are subject to risks, uncertainties and assumptions and are influenced by various factors.
 As a consequence, actual results may differ materially from those expressed in the forward-looking statements.
 We do not assume any obligation to update forward-looking statements should circumstances, management’s estimates or opinions change.

-Tell us what you think about our 2016 Sustainability Report and our sustainability performance.
-For questions or feedback, please contact us at firstname.lastname@example.org.
+For questions or feedback on our 2017 Sustainability Report and our sustainability performance, please contact us at firstname.lastname@example.org.